prithmanickam/Green-Workplace/timelog.md

 * *0.5 hour*  Fixed avatar icon rendering bug in navbars.

 ### 1 Nov 2023
-* *2 hour*  Updated Set Carbon Footprint and get User Dashboard apis following improving Database schema by removing users total calculated carbon footprint, so it follows data integrity.
+* *2 hours*  Updated Set Carbon Footprint and get User Dashboard apis following improving Database schema by removing users total calculated carbon footprint, so it follows data integrity.

 ### 2 Nov 2023
-* *7 hour*  Created Company Dashboard Page and the API to fetch the information.
+* *7 hours*  Created Company Dashboard Page and the API to fetch the information.
 Can sort and search teams in the company by carbon footprint, team name, and division name.

+### 3 Nov 2023
+* *1 hour*  Fixed Team Chat Scroll Bug - Team chat now scrolls down by default and once sent a message